QuarkNerd/blog/lpage/_posts/2014-10-20-ie-run-js-wrong-context.md

 }
 {% endhighlight %}

 So What can we do to fix the problem?
 The only way around it I can think of is to run the async callback in the popout window in a setTimeout.
 That fixes only one side (the main window still runs the sync function in the context of its setTimeout, but hopefully a setTimeout that calls the popout window does not have a large amount of associated state that can mess up the sync call).
-You could also mandate that all communication between the 2 windows goes through a post message type mechanism - thereby seperating the communication in the same way.
+You could also mandate that all communication between the 2 windows goes through a post message type mechanism - thereby separating the communication in the same way.

 Unless you do write an application that is very strict in its window communication this will be a difficult bug to track down the cause of, an easy one to fix a single case of and a difficult bug to permanently work around.
-Heres hoping that IE fixes it in IE12!
+Here's hoping that IE fixes it in IE12!

 ## Further thoughts